DiarmuidMalanaphy/EchoesNetworking/README.md

 The motivation behind this extension was to test a low-memory-usage backend for a larger upcoming project.
 Golang was chosen for its efficiency in memory usage and effectiveness in web development, aligning with the goals of creating a scalable and robust multiplayer experience.

+The project combines Golang and Python so the networking uses the low level socket interface for both.

 ## Technologies & Frameworks Used
 - **Server**: Golang
 - **Client**: Python